Unveiling the Importance of Nonshortest Paths in Quantum Networks: Acknowledgments

-We thank Jürgen Kurths for useful discussions.
-G.D. is supported by grants from the National Natural Science Foundation of China (Grant Nos.~62373169,~72174091), the National Key Research and Development Program of the Ministry of Science and Technology of China (Grant No.~2020YFA0608601), and the Young Academic Leaders of the ``Blue Project'' in Jiangsu Province.
+We thank Jürgen Kurths, Yu Tian, Ginestra Bianconi, Zhuan Li, and Yanxuan Shao for useful discussions. \paragraph*{Funding:} G.D. is supported by grants from the National Natural Science Foundation of China (Grant Nos.
+62373169, 72174091), the National Key Research and Development Program of the Ministry of Science and Technology of China (Grant No. 2020YFA0608601), and the Young Academic Leaders of the ``Blue Project'' in Jiangsu Province, and the Special Science and Technology Innovation Program for Carbon Peak and Carbon Neutralization of Jiangsu Province (grant no. BE2022612-4).
 R.L. acknowledges support from the EPSRC Grants EP/V013068/1 and EP/V03474X/1, as well from the International Exchanges IEC\textbackslash NSFC\textbackslash 201180 of the Royal Society.
 J.G. acknowledges the support of the US National Science Foundation under Grant No.~2047488, and the Rensselaer---IBM AI Research Collaboration.
 S.H.~thanks the Israel Science Foundation (Grant No.~189/19), the EU~H2020 DIT4Tram (Grant number~953783) and the Horizon Europe grant OMINO (Grant number~101086321).
+J.F. thanks the National Natural Science Foundation of China (grant nos.
+42450183, 12275020, 12135003, 12205025, 42461144209), the Ministry of Science and Technology of China (2023YFE0109000) and the Fundamental Research Funds for the Central Universities H.S. acknowledges the support of the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+Z.T. is supported by the National Natural Science Foundation of China (grant no. 72401127). \paragraph*{Author contributions:} X.M., S.H., and G.D. conceived the project.
+X.H., X.M., K.C., G.D., H.S, and J.G. designed the methods, validated the data, and performed the analysis.
+X.H., G.D., X.M., R.L., and K.C. performed software development/implementation.
+X.H., G.D., X.M, K.C, and Z.T. curated the data.
+X.H., X.M., G.D., and K.C. performed data visualization.
+X.H., X.M., R.L., and G.D. wrote the original draft.
+R.L., X.M., G.D., K.C., X.H., J.G., H.S., and J.F. wrote the revisions.
+G.D., R.L., X.M., and S.H. supervised the project and performed project administration.
+R.L., G.D., J.G., S.H., J.F., H.S., and Z.T. acquired funding. \paragraph*{Competing interests:} The authors declare they have no competing interests. \paragraph*{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Data of the real AS internet network are also available at https://zenodo.org/record/1038572.